Jul3ia/Jul3ia.github.io/_posts/blog/2017-01-07-runtime-constraintery.md

 Finally, continue past the breakpoint to view the effect.

-> An example of the resulting effect before and after using unsafeBitCast:
+> An example of the resulting effect:

 ![unsafeBitCast]({{ site.url }}/images/unsafeBitCast.jpg)
 {: .center}